Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

     - Next hop type: Virtual appliance
     - Next hop address: Private IP of firewall
 1. Via the jumpbox verify that all Internet requests are denied.
-1. Create firewall rule(s) to block all sites except GitHub.com

 > Note: a route table can only be associated with a subnet in the same virtual network.
 This means that you need to create a route table for each virtual network.

+## Firewall rules

+1. Create firewall rule(s) to block all sites except GitHub.com
+2. Via the jumpbox verify the only site you can visit is GitHub.com.

+> If you configure network rules and application rules, then network rules are applied in priority order before application rules.
+The rules are terminating.
+So, if a match is found in a network rule, no other rules are processed.

 ## Status check

-RDP into the jumpbox and verify that the only site you can visit is GitHub.com.

 ```mermaid
 graph